 The type of the transceiver plugged into the slot determines the port speed.
 The device has no option to set the speed manually.
-Ports with 2.5 Gbit/s or 10 Gbit/s port speed are unable to support data rates of 100 Mbit/s.
+Ports with 2.5 Gbit/s port speed are unable to support data rates of 100 Mbit/s.